Kings & Queens

 and buy, sample and experience the wide range of products and

 services from the exhibitors.
-There is also a magnificent Gala
+There was also a Gala evening

-evening of entertainment - a celebration of music and dance
+of entertainment - a celebration of music and dance over the

 Coronation Exhibtion - Buckingham Palace